Loading...

 Add Protein

-Incorporate a source of protein, such as Greek yogurt, cottage cheese, or a scoop of protein powder, into your oats.
-Protein can help slow down the digestion and absorption of carbohydrates.
+Include a source of protein, such as a scoop of protein powder, a serving of Greek yogurt, or a handful of nuts like almonds or walnuts, to your porridge.
+This can help slow down digestion and modulate glucose levels.

 Include Healthy Fats